 - What are my alternatives?
 We’ll discuss this below.

 Let’s be clear.
-Payday loans are evil.
-The goal is to get you wrapped up in a mountain of debt with no real way out.
+Payday loans are risky.
 So you’ve gotta over-stand the points made here.
 Payday loans are an absolute last resort.
 Don’t allow your anxiety to drive an irrational need.
 You’ll be better off on the long run if you assess your situation using the questions above before you launch into several applications for a payday loan.
+For example, when you Google, car title loans Ohio, you’ll come across several companies willing to lend you money.

 Check out the following chart as an example of what you’ll pay from an actual payday loan company: